Take virtual learning to the next level

 - Deliver Transcripts: Students with learning disabilities often rely on note takers.
 Offering word-for-word transcripts of online lectures is a great start.
 These can be produced live and within live stream platforms like Zoom for students to take notes or highlight items to come back to within them.
 They can also be shared with students after class and are searchable, making them helpful study materials.

 - Ensure Consistency: Many learners are likely to face a learning curve when accessing their learning platforms for the first time.
 Make online content consistent across all pages to provide students with an organized user experience and allow them to access their materials quickly and easily.

 - Find A Valuable Partner: To guarantee you’re offering access in your courses, graduation ceremonies and events, enlist an accessibility expert as a partner.
-Providers like AST can help you scale time-consuming accessibility efforts with accurate captioning tools, transcription and audio description that adhere to ADA guidelines.
+Providers like AST can help you scale time-consuming accessibility efforts with accurate closed captioning tools, transcription and audio description that adhere to ADA guidelines.

 Trend #3: Greater Investment in Diversity Initiatives

 Educators are putting a greater focus on ways to effectively retain and engage diverse students.
 The number of international students alone dropped by 15% in 2021.
 Now, institutions are designing education delivery plans to better support diversity, equity and inclusion (DEI) policies.
 For example, schools like the University of Arizona have already developed strategic plans to implement and support DEI in 2022.
 On the admissions side, universities like Cornell have instituted diversity outreach departments that support the recruitment of diverse and multicultural students.

 Closing the diversity gap in education isn’t just the right thing to do from a PR standpoint.
 The great benefits of forging a diverse student body are now proven.
 When students are surrounded by diverse peers, they’re more innovative, more likely to rise to the occasion in their careers and see greater financial success.